-2 Our History
+2 Our History.

-The Children's House started from humble beginnings with three teachers and twenty students in two rented locations, The Children's House was started in January 1985.
-It began because a group of parents felt there was a need for an alternative to the pre-schools in the region.
-Classes started at 9:30am each day and ran until 2:30pm.
-There was no childcare program in the beginning.
-That grew from a need that parents expressed as they began working full time and needed a program for their children.
+The Children's House started in January 1985.
 Rented buildings were used up until the school bought the building on Kornbergveien.
-The Children's House was located there until July 2007 when we moved in to the new facility on Åsenvegen.
-Today we have 11 classes of children in our programs.
-There are of a total of 178 children and around 54 staff members.
+The Children's House was located there until July 2007 when we moved into the new facility on Åsenvegen.
+Today we have 11 classes of children in our programmes.
+There are of a total of 170 children and around 50 staff members.

-There are about 60 nationalities represented amongst our students.
-Our teachers and staff come from many different countries.
+There are about 50 nationalities represented amongst our students and staff members.
 The Children's House is a truly international pre-school!
 This is one of the factors that make us unique!
-Another is that we provide education for children from the age of 12 months and up in both English and Norwegian.
-Most of our children are not native English speakers and our programs are therefore structured for English or Norwegian immersion.
-We have 8 classes in the English program and 3 classes in the Norwegian program.
-Through both of our programs, children are constantly exposed to the English and Norwegian language through games, stories, poems, songs, and activities.
-Each aspect of our programs is designed to make children feel comfortable in the relevant language so that they are able to communicate with their peers and teachers.
+We provide education for children from the age of 10 months and up in both English and Norwegian.
+Most of our children are not native English speakers and our programmes are therefore structured for English or Norwegian immersion.
+We have 6 classes in the English programme and 5 classes in the Norwegian programme.

+Through both of our programmes, children are constantly exposed to the English and Norwegian language through play, games, stories, poems, songs, and activities.
+Each aspect of our programmes are designed to make children feel comfortable in the relevant language so that they are able to communicate with their peers and staff.
 Our goal is to make language learning fun and natural so that children enjoy it and benefit from it.
-Our students are well prepared to enter the Norwegian school system or the International school system once they have completed our programs.
-That's no small accomplishment when you consider how many children enter our school unable to speak English or Norwegian!
-It's a point of pride to see how quickly the students adapt to the language and commence using it on a daily basis.
+Our students are well prepared to enter the Norwegian and international school systems.

-3 The purpose, values and tasks of kindergartens
+3 The purpose, values, and tasks of kindergartens

-The kindergartens value base is to be conveyed, practiced and experienced in all parts of the kindergartens educational work.
+The kindergartens value base is to be conveyed, practiced, and experienced in all parts of the kindergartens educational work.